 - Think and brainstorm together on possible options and next steps

-- Send information we discussed in a follow-up email or by regular mail
+- Send resource information we discussed in a follow-up email or by regular mail

 - We are a family organization providing peer support.
 We don’t tell you what to do.
 You decide what works best for you and your family.
 Our hope is that everyone gets the support they need and doesn’t feel alone!

 - Interpreters are available upon request.
 An overview of our Family Support programs has been translated into Arabic, French, Mandarin, Nepali and Spanish.